-OF THE 8% OF EMPLOYEES WHO HAVE FOUR OR MORE RISK FACTORS, 71% BELIEVE THEY ARE IN 'GOOD' OR 'VERY GOOD' HEALTH.
 Awareness of our risk factors is not always sufficient to actually improve our health.
-Motivation is considered a key component of behavioural change and understanding employees' motivations can be crucial to designing effective interventions [15].
-The areas in which respondents in Sri Lanka are most motivated to change are physical activity and weight.
+Motivation is considered a key component of behavioural change and understanding employees' motivations can be crucial to designing effective interventions [18].
+The areas in which respondents in Sri Lanka are most motivated to change are physical activity and smoking.